Choristers

 • Boys - Thursday 29th February 2024

 The Voice Trial is conducted by the Cathedral Director of Music.
 No special coaching or voice training is required or expected of those who attend a Voice Trial.
-The Cathedral Director of Music looks for boys and girls who have an interest and ability in singing and a confident approach to challenges.
+The Cathedral Director of Music looks for boys and girls who have an enthusiasm and ability in singing and a confident approach to challenges.

 A prospective Chorister is asked to bring along one song that he or she enjoys singing, this can be a hymn, a carol or even a nursery rhyme.
 Tests will also include those designed to measure the quality of the voice, the accuracy of the ear, the ability to pitch a note and the candidate's sense of rhythm.